22 Surrogacy Terms To Know – Guide For Surrogates & Parents

 A type of blood test to help indicate whether a woman is pregnant or not.
 It is usually performed 10 days after an embryo transfer.
-Levels of Estradiol, Progesterone, LH, and HCG are measured during this test.
+Levels of pregnancy hormones such as Estradiol, Progesterone, LH, and HCG are measured during this test.

-A radiology procedure used to determine the condition of the fallopian tube and uterus.
+A radiology procedure is used to determine the condition of the fallopian tube and uterus.

 This test is similar to Amniocentesis.
 CVS is a diagnostic test that can identify abnormalities and other inherited disorders.
 This test is usually taking place between 10 and 12 weeks of pregnancy to look at cells in the placenta by either inserting a catheter into the uterus from the vagina or by inserting a needle from the belly into the uterus.

 The term refers to an embryo for surrogacy that has developed successfully for 5 to 7 days after fertilization.
 Blastocyst has 2 distinct cell types and a central cavity filled with fluid (blastocoel cavity).
 An embryo must reach Blastocyst state before being implanted in the uterus.